Skip to main content

 All forms of tobacco are harmful.
 The aerosol from heated cigarettes, also known as heat-not-burn, contains many of the same poisonous cancer-causing chemicals as cigarette smoke...

-While e-cigarettes don’t contain tobacco, they do contain hundreds of chemicals: some are known to be harmful to inhale and many haven’t been tested at all.
-Most e-cigarettes contain nicotine, which is highly addictive.
-People who use e-cigarettes are more likely to go on to smoke than people who don’t use e-cigarettes...
+While vapes don’t contain tobacco, they do contain hundreds of chemicals: some are known to be harmful to inhale and many haven’t been tested at all.
+Most e-vapes contain nicotine, which is highly addictive.
+People who vape are more likely to go on to smoke than people who don’t vape...

 Read all FAQs